roland-lfor/P2Acars/P2Acars ReadMe.txt

 ====================================================
 		P2Acars - © roland_lfor 2023
 ====================================================

  Prerequisites
 -------------------------------
 - You need a Hoppie account, see here: https://www.hoppie.nl/acars/system/register.html You can use the same account for both your aircraft and P2Acars (you don't need 2)
-- Obviously you need to have and use Pilot2ATC program, and a Hoppie compatible client (for example on MSFS you have the Fenix A320, on X-Plane the Toliss )
+- Obviously you need to own and use Pilot2ATC program, and a Hoppie compatible client For example on MSFS you have the Fenix A320 and FBW A32X, on X-Plane the Toliss
 - An Internet connection to push messages through Hoppie server ;)

  Installation and configuration